tlasica/terec/doc/terec-diary.md

 # TODO

 1. run.sh should create test/test project and org
-2. PUT to add orgs and projects
+2. PUT to add project
 3. check if adding suite run fails on non-existing project
 4. GET for suites
 5. GET for runs
-6. GET for orgs
-7. adding tests should be PATCH
 8. check what is the source of branch for export-build
 9. add test mocking jenkins server to return expected json
 10. export-tests should flatten tests into single list, maybe extract logic?